Get free access to

 The new regulations also allow for the use of another method, including a valuation technique, if none of the five above methods can be used.

-Since 1st January 2019, the so-called Safe Harbour institutions is introduced into Polish transfer pricing regulations.
-Safe harbour means that some of the transactions executed by the taxpayer will not be subject to estimation, as long as they are executed under the conditions indicated by the legislator.
+Since 1st January 2019, the so-called Safe Harbour provisions have been introduced into Polish transfer pricing regulations.
+Safe Harbour ensures that certain transactions executed by taxpayers will not be subject to adjustment, provided they meet the conditions specified by the legislator.

 These transactions are: